 The Best Soup in Toronto

-Here are the 12 best places for soup in Toronto.
+Here is the best soup in Toronto.

 The original location in the Club District is still a popular lunchtime draw but now it's possible to get the late soup master Ravi Kanagarajah's (RIP) excellent soup on Dundas West (near the Junction) and West Queen West too.
 The menu offers a varied selection of broths, chowders, misos and stews for $8-$9.
 The corn chowder topped with blue crab is widely cited as one of the best.
 More »

 This lunch counter and bake shop stirs up its selection of soups frequently but has been known to offer steaming bowls of Mexican black bean soup with vibrant garnishes, rich bowls of tomato with cheddar crouton and a Jamaican pumpkin and salt cod chowder.
 Add to any sandwich as a side for $3 or make it a meal for $7.
 You can even take home a litre for $14.
 More »

 One Love Corn Soup is the sole soup option on the menu of this meat-free takeout counter near Bathurst station.
 Here, the peppery rich broth is a major draw and comes studded with chunks of potato and Jamaican pumpkin, peas and fresh corn off the cob.
 A small serving costs $3 while the large goes for $5.
 More »

 Three locations in the Financial District specialize in a menu of hearty liquid lunch options and offer a vast revolving menu that's been known to feature options like Mexicali tomato soup and Senegalese peanut soup.
 Prices vary, but typically fall between $7 and $10.
 More »